mirfatif/Fyrypt/README.md

 If the app is part of a group, you see 2 unblock buttons: one for app, other for group.

+There's also a way to automate the unblocking of apps when you open them.
+Tapping the block/unblock checkbox of an app cycles through 3 states: blocked, unblocked, and unblocked when in use.
+Or long press an app item in the list to open the options dialog.
+You can also entirely disable the foreground app auto-unblock feature in the Settings.

 ### Block on boot

 From Settings screen you can place a Magisk boot script (in [`/data/adb/post-fs-data.d/`](https://topjohnwu.github.io/Magisk/guides.html#boot-scripts)) which sets `iptables` OUTPUT policy to DROP so that no traffic leaks during startup.
 When boot completes and Fyrypt starts, it applies firewall rules and resets the policy.